 Hendeca's vision includes providing the information and support that its client’s need to work in safe environments.

 This page covers first aid requirements in non-healthcare settings during the pandemic, as well as first aid cover and qualifications at this time.
+First aid at work - your questions answered.

 This guidance will help employers ensure first aiders are confident that they can help someone injured or ill at work during the coronavirus (COVID-19) pandemic.